kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 ```

 This is an invalid configuration.
 Cookie and header names MUST be unique across all route rules, both within a single
 HTTPRoute and across multiple HTTPRoutes serving the same Gateway.
-If multiple route rules configure session persistence
-with the same cookie or header name, implementations MUST reject the configuration and set the route condition to
-`PartiallyInvalid`.
-See [Name](#name) for the rationale behind this requirement.
+See [Name](#name) for the rationale behind this
+requirement.

+**Within the same xRoute:** Duplicate session names within the same xRoute are prevented by CEL validation on the
+CRD and will be rejected at admission time.
+Implementations do not need to handle this case.

+**Across multiple xRoutes:** The xRoute with the oldest `creationTimestamp` wins for the conflicting rule.
+For all
+other xRoutes with conflicting session names, those rules MUST be rejected and a `PartiallyInvalid` Condition with
+reason `UnsupportedValue` MUST be set.
+In the case of a timestamp tie, the Route with the alphabetically earliest
+`{namespace}/{name}` wins.
+Note that a Route may have some rules that win (oldest) and other rules that lose (to a
+different, older Route), resulting in partial validity.
+This conflict resolution model is consistent with how Gateway
+API resolves hostname and path conflicts across HTTPRoutes.

 To share sessions across multiple paths, use a single route rule with multiple path matches or use BackendTrafficPolicy.
 See
 [Session Sharing](#session-sharing) for details.